-Assembly of First Nations National Chief Perry Bellegarde.
+Assembly of First Nations National Chief Perry Bellegarde is not seeking re-election.

 (Niagara Falls, ON) – Assembly of First Nations (AFN) National Chief Perry Bellegarde addressed delegates on February 26 at the opening of the 2nd Annual Water Symposium and Tradeshow in Niagara Falls, Ontario, calling for a new approach and new investments to ensure that First Nations families have safe drinking water and wastewater infrastructure.